on sabbatical Fall 2021

 East College Room 204

 Amy McKiernan received her Ph.D. in philosophy from Vanderbilt University in 2017, where she focused on ethics and feminist philosophy.
 Prior to that, Amy earned her M.A. in philosophy and social policy from American University in 2011 and her B.A. in philosophy from The University of Scranton in 2007.
-Her teaching and research interests include the ethics of care, the ethics of blame, the ethics of punishment and mass incarceration in the United States, animal ethics, critical disability studies, and biomedical ethics.
+At Dickinson, Amy regularly teaches “Practical Ethics,” “Biomedical Ethics,” and “Philosophy of Punishment.”
+She is working on a book project on the ethics of care in practice.
 Amy also serves as the Director of the Ethics Across Campus & the Curriculum program.

 PHIL 104 Practical Ethics